rustdelhi/rustdelhi.in/README.md

 ## Overview

 Rust Delhi is a community of people interested in learning and discussing about The Rust Programming Language and applications/libraries built using it in Delhi/NCR.

+> [!IMPORTANT]
-> **NOTE:** This is an Unofficial group and is not endorsed by The Rust foundation.
+> This is an Unofficial group and is not endorsed by The Rust foundation.

 ## Getting Started Locally

 If you'd like to run the website locally for development or testing, follow these steps:

 ### Prerequisites

 Make sure you have [Zola Static Site Generator (SSG)](https://getzola.org/) installed on your system.

 ### Clone the Repository

 You can clone the repository using either SSH or HTTPS, depending on your GitHub connection setup.
 Use one of the following commands:

 ```bash
 # Clone with SSH